jasminesis/unity/README.md

 ## Approach taken
 Our project started with brainstorming how to solve a problem, which was that children want to play computer games with their friends but often find it hard to schedule time.
 The Unity platform allows users to log in, add friends, enter in free times and the common free times will pop up on screen to enable users to schedule gaming events together.
 Once our wireframes were done, we had an idea for how the platform would look, and could get started!

 Our project required three features - games, users and scheduling, which was just right for our team of three.
-We picked one feature each and
+We picked one feature each and once our basic functionality was done, we linked them together in the homepage.

 ## Installation instructions for any dependencies
 ```